Updated November 19, 2019

 - You'll still pay typical closing costs and transfer fees — an additional 1-3%

 Offerpad reviews on third-party sites are limited.
-As of July 1, 2019, Offerpad's own website boasts a 94% customer satisfaction rating based on "the last 30 days of [its] survey data."
+As of November 19, 2019, Offerpad's own website boasts a 94% customer satisfaction rating based on "the last 30 days of [its] survey data."

 We Buy Ugly Houses